moraygrieve/openai-api-test/README.md

 # OpenAI API Test

-A Python project for experimenting with the OpenAI API, featuring examples and automated testing using PySys.
+A Python project for experimenting with the OpenAI API, with Docker utilities and automated testing using PySys.

 ## Features
-- **Automated Testing**: PySys-based test framework for validating OpenAI API and Docker responses
+- **Automated testing**: PySys-based test suite for OpenAI and Docker workflows
-- **Modular Examples**: Organized code structure for easy extension and experimentation
+- **Docker utilities**: Reusable shells for non-interactive, interactive, and asynchronous container execution

 ## Project Structure
 ```